Redvanisation/digitize-text/README.md

 <p  align="center">

-A React app that converts handwritten or printed text on a paper to computer text (digitizing it) taking off all that effort to type long text to the computer giving you a faster and easier way to get things done.
+A React app that converts handwritten or printed text on paper to computer text (digitizing it) taking off all that effort to type long text to the computer giving you a faster and easier way to get things done.

 <br />